Transformative Musical Theatre Education for Tomorrow's Leading Performers

 Since its launch in 2024, the Queensland Academy of Excellence in Musical Theatre (QAEMT), Griffith University, at the Queensland Performing Arts Centre (QPAC) has been opening doors for the next generation of performers, welcoming students from grades 10 to 12 who are passionate about musical theatre.

-Now heading into 2026, our pre-tertiary program offers world-class training that sharpens technique, builds stage confidence, and nurtures a kind, collaborative, and inspiring ensemble culture.
+Our pre-tertiary program offers world-class training that sharpens technique, builds stage confidence, and nurtures a kind, collaborative, and inspiring ensemble culture.

 Running on Saturdays during Queensland school terms (9.00am–3.00pm), students take group classes in Dance, Acting, and Singing, as well as a dedicated Ensemble class that unites all three skills—developing versatile, stage-ready performers who are confident, expressive, and connected.